 Parque Tayrona is an immensely attractive place with its gorgeous beaches backed by coconut palm trees and thick jungle/rainforest.
 And behind it all are the steep hillsides of the Sierra Nevada of Santa Marta, the world’s highest coastal mountain range.

 With tourism increasing in Colombia each year, the number of tourists going to Parque Tayrona is expected to also increase each year.
-The best times to go to Parque Tayrona are not during the peak seasons (seen above under entrance fees) and not during the rainy seasons (April-May and September-November).
+The best times to go to Parque Tayrona are not during the peak seasons (seen above under entrance fees) and not during the rainy season (August to October) when it rains nearly half the days.